Panasonic GH5 versus Sony RX10 IV

 Of the two cameras under consideration, the Panasonic GH5 features a Four Thirds sensor and the Sony RX10 IV an one-inch sensor.
 The sensor area in the RX10 IV is 48 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 2.7.
 The sensor in the GH5 has a native 4:3 aspect ratio, while the one in the RX10 IV offers a 3:2 aspect.

-With 20.2MP, the GH5 offers a higher resolution than the RX10 IV (20MP), but the GH5 nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.41μm for the RX10 IV) due to its larger sensor.
+With 20.2MP, the GH5 offers a slightly higher resolution than the RX10 IV (20MP), but the GH5 nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.41μm for the RX10 IV) due to its larger sensor.
 However, the RX10 IV is a somewhat more recent model (by 8 months) than the GH5, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the GH5 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 For most cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.